-Bottles, rocks, cans, glass, bowling pins, exploding targets, etc. 15.
-The rangemaster is responsible for making sure the cleanup of the range is performed at the end of the event.
-Cleanup includes of the following: policing brass, removing shotgun wads, removing paper targets from the target frames, returning target frames to holders, putting away any moving tables and stools back to their original positions, ensuring all trash is placed in trash receptacles and leaving the range in good condition for the next User Group.
+Bottles, rocks, cans, glass, bowling pins, exploding targets, etc.

+15. The rangemaster is responsible for making sure the cleanup of the range is performed at the end of the event.
+Cleanup includes of the following: policing brass, removing shotgun wads, removing paper targets from the target frames, returning target frames to holders, putting away any moving tables and stools back to their original positions, ensuring all trash is placed in trash receptacles by the burn tower and leaving the range in good condition for the next User Group.

-16. Vehicles are prohibited from being on the Range except to load/unload equipment, targets, etc. Vehicles must be removed from the Range prior to any shooting.
-DO NOT drive on the sidewalks.
+16. Vehicles are prohibited from being on the Range except to load/unload equipment, targets, etc. Vehicles must be removed from the Range prior to any shooting, unless such vehicles are being used to facilitate specific training focused on patrol tactics and are being monitored by a qualified rangemaster.
 Violation of this policy may result in suspension and/or revocation of your privileges.